samishakoor/Chal-Chaliye-Mobile-App/README.md

 "Chal Chaliye" in a mobile application coded in java to provide one-stop solution to travelers so that they can easily make their travel decisions before going anywhere.
-This application uses Firebase features like Realtime Database for database purposes and Firebase Authentication to authenticate the end user.

 This application includes the following features :
 1. Splash Screen